PavanaParadesi15/E-Commerce-project-OpenTelemetry/Project-documentation/Terraform-VPC-EKS-Modules.md

 - Also Route tables (RT) are created - RT is connected to IGW and associated with public subnet .
 - RT is connected with NAT Gateway and associated with private subnet

+# Create EKS module

+- For EKS cluster, we need 2 IAM roles , one for cluster (control plane) and one for nodes (data plane)

+**For Control plane**
+- Create IAM role for cluster
+- Create and Associate policy to this IAM role with necessary permissions
+- Create EKS Cluster.
+Control plane is created.

+**For Data Plane**
+- Create IAM role for nodes
+- Create policy and attach it to the IAM role for the nodes
+- Create node group and attach it to the EKS Cluster